acmepjz/meandmyshadow/docs/Controls.md

 * Left click = Select block in select mode, add block in add mode, delete block in delete mode, add new path point in path mode
 * Right click = Open popup menu in select/add mode, end path/link mode
 * Backspace = Remove a path point in path mode
-* `Up/Down/Left/Right` = Moving camera
-* Mousewheel or `,/.` = Select previous/next block type in add mode, adjust speed/time when configuring moving blocks, and moving camera on other mode
+* Mousewheel or `Page Up/Page Down` = Select previous/next block type in add mode, adjust speed/time when configuring moving blocks, and moving camera on other mode
 * `Tab` = Level settings
-* `Right Shift` = Don't snap to grid when add/move blocks
+* `Left Shift` = Don't snap to grid when add/move blocks
 * `Esc` = Return to previous screen

 In level editor (test play): besides in-game controls, there are